xufangzhi/MoCA/README.md

 # MoCA

-This is the official implementation for MoCA, which focuses on the task of Textbook Question Answering.
+This is the official implementation for **MoCA**, which focuses on the task of Textbook Question Answering.

 **MoCA: Incorporating Multi-stage Domain Pretraining and Cross-guided Multimodal Attention for Textbook Question Answering** <br>
 (*Under Review*)  [[paper]](https://arxiv.org/abs/2112.02839)